About Us

 Paige Backman

-Paige is the Practice Group Leader of the firm's Corporate Commercial Group.
-She is also Chair of the firm’s Privacy & Data Security Group, Co-Chair of the Technology Group and a member of the Sports, Media & Entertainment Group.
+Paige is Chair of the firm’s Privacy & Data Security Group, Co-Chair of the Technology Group and a member of the Corporate and Sports, Media & Entertainment Groups.

 Paige counsels multinational and domestic entities on compliance with Canadian privacy laws and cyber security, including cyber terrorism, preventing and managing data breaches, obligations on breach notification and processes surrounding complaints and investigations relating to breaches.